Holding Deposit Form (Wales)

 The NRLA Holding Deposit Form offers the following benefits:

-- Happy prospective tenant - Use the NRLA's Holding Deposit Form and your prospective tenant will feel a lot happier handing over such a deposit as all terms are clearly laid out
+- Happy prospective contract-holders - Use the NRLA's Holding Deposit Form and your prospective contract-holders will feel a lot happier handing over such a deposit as all terms are clearly laid out

-- Secure the best tenants - By showing that you are a professional and trustworthy landlord, you will secure the best tenants
+- Secure the best contract-holders - By showing that you are a professional and trustworthy landlord, you will secure the best contract-holders

-- Compliant with the tenant fees ban - NRLA Holding Deposit Forms are designed with the tenant fee ban in mind
+- Compliant with the fees ban - NRLA Holding Deposit Forms are designed with the Welsh fee ban in mind

 Tenant fee ban rules